ahav-tech/Crestron-ChromeDeviceEmulation/readme.md

 I'm not sure why there are two blank devices in my configuration but they don't show up in Chrome.

-I don't have any devices to test with so I don't know if they match at all; I am just going off the website.
+I don't have any devices to test with so I don't know if they match at all; I am just going off the Crestron HTML5 User Interface website @ <https://www.crestron.com/developer>.

 ## Details ##